The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Blair Bilodeau, Gintare Karolina Dziugaite, Mahdi Haghifam, Yani A. Ioannou, James Lucas, Jeffrey Negrea, Mengye Ren, Ekansh Sharma, for helpful discussions and draft feedback.
+We would like to thank Blair Bilodeau, Gintare Karolina Dziugaite, Mahdi Haghifam, Yani A. Ioannou, James Lucas, Jeffrey Negrea, Mengye Ren, and Ekansh Sharma for helpful discussions and draft feedback. \mufan{We would also like to thank the anonymous NeurIPS reviewers for insightful feedback.
+In particular, one identified numerous relations to existing work, and another helped us identify the uniformity requirement in \cref{conj:hypoactivation}}.
 ML is supported by Ontario Graduate Scholarship and the Vector Institute.
+MN is supported by an NSERC Discovery Grant.
 DMR is supported in part by an NSERC Discovery Grant, Ontario Early Researcher Award, and a stipend provided by the Charles Simonyi Endowment.